WWE Rumors: Vince McMahon Furious Over Booking Of A Top Female Star

 Whenever a new report comes to light claiming that Vince McMahon is high on a WWE star, a lot of people take that as pivotal information from behind the curtain.
 The WWE Universe is also very quick to defend a WWE Superstar that Vince McMahon may not value as much as other people.
 However, it’s a rare enough thing for the WWE Universe and The Boss to completely agree about the same topic or WWE performer.

 It’s being reported that Vince McMahon has become a huge support of Nia Jax.
-Apparently, he’s even gone as far as to refer to her the “female Andre the Giant.”
+Apparently, he’s even gone as far as to refer to her as the “female Andre the Giant.”
 That’s extremely high praise from The Boss and Vince has made sure to say it in her presence.
 It has been said that Nia is one of the few female superstars willing to go to McMahon directly to discuss creative plans and storylines, which has given her The Boss’ support.

 The WWE Universe has been unhappy with Jax’s booking on WWE television, but her dynamic with Vince has rubbed a lot of people backstage the wrong way, especially on the creative team.
 It’s believed that a lot of people backstage feel she’s being given special treatment from Vince thanks to her relationship with The Rock.
 They feel that he has an ulterior motive to defend Nia Jax to stay in Dwayne Johnson’s good graces.